 In spite of its simplicity, the localized search algorithm is surprisingly effective in a wide range of problems.
-Several demonstrations are given in Sections 2.2 to 2.4 in Spall (2003).
+Several demonstrations are given in Sects.
+2.2.3 and 2.3 in Spall (2003).

-The random search algorithms above are usually based on perfect (noisefree) measurements of the loss function.
+The random search algorithms above are usually based on perfect (noise-free) measurements of the loss function.
 This is generally considered a critical part of such algorithms (Pflug, 1996, p.
 25).
 In contrast to the noise-free case, random search methods with noisy loss evaluations of the form $y(\theta) = L(\theta) + \varepsilon(\theta)$ generally do not formally converge.

-There are, however, means by which the random search techniques can be modified to accommodate noisy measurements, at least on a heuristic basis.
+However, there are means by which the random search techniques can be modified to accommodate noisy measurements, at least on a heuristic basis.

 Some of the limited formal convergence theory for random search as applied to the noisy measurement case includes Yakowitz and Fisher (1973, Sect.
+4) and

-4) and Zhigljavsky (1991, Chap.
+Zhigljavsky (1991, Chap.
 3).
 Spall (2003, Sect.
-2.3) discusses some practical methods for coping with noise, including simple averaging of the noisy loss function evaluations $v(\theta)$ at each value of θ generated in the search process and a modification of the algorithm's key decision criterion (step 1 of blind random search and step 2 of localized random search) to build in some robustness to the noise.
+2.3) discusses some practical methods for coping with noise, including simple averaging of the noisy loss function evaluations $y(\theta)$ at each value of θ generated in the search process and a modification of the algorithm's key decision criterion (step 1 of blind random search and step 2 of localized random search) to build in some robustness to the noise.
 However, the averaging method can be costly since the error decreases only at the rate of $1/\sqrt{N}$ when averaging N function evaluations with independent noise.
 Likewise, the altered threshold may be costly by rejecting too many changes in θ due to the conservative nature of the modified criterion.
 The presence of noise in the loss evaluations makes the optimization problem so much more challenging that there is little choice but to accept these penalties if one wants to use a simple random search.
-We see in the next section that stochastic approximation tends to be more adept at coping with noise at the price of a more restrictive problem setting than the noise-free convergence theorem above.
+We will see in the next section that stochastic approximation tends to be more adept at coping with noise at the price of a more restrictive problem setting than the noise-free convergence theorem above.

-3. Stochastic Approximation
+6.3 Stochastic Approximation

-3.1 Introduction
+6.3.1 Introduction

 Stochastic approximation (SA) is a cornerstone of stochastic optimization.
 Robbins and Monro (1951) introduced SA as a general root-finding method when only noisy measurements of the underlying function are available.
-Let us now discuss some aspects of SA as applied to the more specific problem of rootfinding in the context of optimization.
+Let us now discuss some aspects of SA as applied to the more specific problem of root-finding in the context of optimization.
 With a differentiable loss function $L(\theta)$, recall the familiar set of p equations and p unknowns for use in finding a minimum θ^ :

-$$\boldsymbol{g}(\boldsymbol{\theta}) = \frac{\partial L}{\partial \boldsymbol{\theta}} = \boldsymbol{0} . \tag{3.1}$$
+$$g(\boldsymbol{\theta}) = \frac{\partial L}{\partial \boldsymbol{\theta}} = \mathbf{0} . \tag{6.3}$$

-(Of course, side conditions are required to guarantee that a root of (3.1) is a minimum, not a maximum or saddlepoint.)
-Note that (3.1) is nominally only directed at local optimization problems, although some extensions to global optimization are possible, as briefly discussed in Section 3.3.
-There are a number of approaches for solving the problem represented by (3.1) when direct (usually noisy) measurements of the gradient g are available.
+(Of course, side conditions are required to guarantee that a root of (6.3) is a minimum, not a maximum or saddlepoint.)
+Note that (6.3) is nominally only directed at local optimization problems, although some extensions to global optimization are possible, as briefly discussed in Sect.
+6.3.3.
+There are a number of approaches for solving the problem represented by (6.3) when direct (usually noisy) measurements of the gradient g are available.
 These typically go by the name of stochastic gradient methods (e.g., Spall, 2003, Chap.
 5).
-In contrast to the stochastic gradient approach-but consistent with the emphasis in the random search and genetic algorithms (Sections 2 and 4 here)-let us focus on SA when only measurements of L are available.
+In contrast to the stochastic gradient approach - but consistent with the emphasis in the random search and genetic algorithms (Sects.
+6.2 and 6.4 here) - let us focus on SA when only measurements of L are available.
 However, unlike the emphasis in random search and genetic algorithms, we consider noisy measurements of L.

-To motivate the general SA approach, first recall the familiar form for the unconstrained deterministic steepest descent algorithm for solving (3.1):
+To motivate the general SA approach, first recall the familiar form for the unconstrained deterministic steepest descent algorithm for solving (6.3):